Active Learning of Piecewise Gaussian Process Surrogates

-\citet{park2022} introduced the Jump GP to address this limitation.
+\citet{park2022} introduced the Jump GP to address this limitation in domain-partitioning.
 This approach seeks a local approximation to an otherwise potentially complex domain-partitioning and GP-modeling scheme.
 Crucially, direct inference for the Jump GP enjoys the same degree of analytic tractability as an ordinary, stationary GP.
 However, good AL strategies have not been studied for the Jump GP model, which is the main focus of this paper.
 We are inspired by related work in jump kernel regression \citep{doi:10.1080/24725854.2021.1988770}.
-However, it is important to remark that that work focused on a more limited class of (non-GP) nonparametric regression models.
+However, it is important to remark that the work focused on a more limited class of (non-GP) nonparametric regression models.

 In the context of the Jump GP for nonstationary surrogate modeling, we propose to extend conventional AL strategies to consider model bias in addition to the canonical variance-based heuristics.
 We show that considering bias is essential in a non-stationary modeling setting.
 In particular, ordinary stationary GP surrogates may show significant biases at test locations near regime changes.
 The Jump GP can help mitigate this bias, but it does not completely remove it.
-The AL strategies that don't incorporate estimates of bias are limited in their ability to improve sequential learning of the Jump GP.
+AL strategies that don't incorporate estimates of bias are limited in their ability to improve sequential learning of a Jump GP.
 The major contribution of this paper is to estimate both bias and variance for Jump GPs and parlay these into novel AL strategies for nonstationary surrogate modeling.

 The remainder of the paper is outlined as follows.
-In Section \ref{sec:model}, we review relevant topics around the Jump GP and AL with an eye toward motivating our novel contribution.
-Section \ref{sec:method} develops joint bias and variance estimation for Jump GPs.
+In Section \ref{sec:model}, we review relevant topics around the Jump GP and AL. Section \ref{sec:method} develops bias and variance estimation for Jump GPs.
 Using those estimates, we develop four AL heuristics for Jump GPs in Section \ref{sec:AL}.
-We illustrate the numerical performance of the proposed heuristics using four synthetic benchmarks and two real data/simulation cases in Section \ref{sec:numerical}.
-A summary and brief discussion conclude the paper in Section \ref{sec:conc}.
+We illustrate the numerical evaluation using synthetic benchmarks and two real data cases in Section \ref{sec:numerical}.
+A summary and discussion conclude the paper in Section \ref{sec:conc}.